Avisikta-Majumdar/Auto_Regression_Ml/README.md

 The objective of the project is to create a machine learning model.
 We are doing a supervised learning and our aim is to do get the accuracy score.

 ## Data :
-User have to give the data to check accuracy & the data should be clean and don't have catagorical column
+Users have to give the data to check accuracy & the data should be clean and don't have a categorical column.

 ## Modelling :
 The analysis and model creation can be found in the app.py file.